Skip to main content

 Technical Analysis

-The vulnerability CVE-2025-34251 affects Tesla's Telematics Control Unit (TCU) firmware versions prior to 2025.14.
-The TCU runs the Android Debug Bridge daemon (adbd) with root privileges, which is unusual because adbd typically requires authentication to prevent unauthorized access.
-Although Tesla implemented a lockdown mechanism that disables the adb shell command to prevent direct shell access, other adb functionalities such as adb push, adb pull, and adb forward remain enabled.
-These commands allow file transfers and port forwarding without requiring authentication.
-Because the TCU's USB port is externally accessible, an attacker with physical access can connect a device and use adb push to write arbitrary files to writable locations on the TCU.
-Subsequently, the attacker can overwrite critical kernel parameters like uevent_helper or /proc/sys/kernel/hotplug, which control the execution of scripts triggered by kernel events.
-By modifying these parameters, the attacker can cause their malicious script to be executed with root privileges, effectively gaining full control over the TCU and potentially the vehicle's systems.
-This vulnerability arises from improper privilege management (CWE-269) and inadequate authentication (CWE-288) in the TCU's firmware.
-The CVSS 4.0 base score is 8.6 (high), reflecting the vulnerability's high impact on confidentiality, integrity, and availability, combined with low attack complexity and no required authentication or user interaction.
-Although no known exploits have been reported in the wild, the vulnerability poses a serious risk if an attacker gains physical access to the vehicle.
-Tesla has released firmware version 2025.14 to address this issue, but no patch links are provided in the data.
-Organizations and individuals using affected Tesla vehicles should apply the update promptly to mitigate the risk.
+The vulnerability identified as CVE-2025-34251 affects Tesla's Telematics Control Unit (TCU) firmware versions prior to 2025.14.
+The TCU firmware runs the Android Debug Bridge daemon (adbd) with root privileges.
+While Tesla implemented a lockdown mechanism intended to disable adb shell access, this control does not disable other adb functionalities such as adb push, adb pull, and adb forward.
+Because the TCU's USB port is externally accessible, an attacker with physical access can connect to the device and leverage these adb commands to write arbitrary files to writable locations on the device.
+Subsequently, the attacker can overwrite kernel parameters like uevent_helper or /proc/sys/kernel/hotplug, which control scripts executed by the kernel.
+By doing so, the attacker can execute arbitrary code with root privileges, effectively gaining full control over the TCU.
+This can lead to unauthorized manipulation of vehicle telematics and potentially other vehicle systems connected to the TCU.
+The vulnerability is classified under CWE-269 (Improper Privilege Management) and CWE-288 (Authentication Bypass).
+The CVSS v4.0 score is 8.6 (high), reflecting the vulnerability's ease of exploitation (physical access required), lack of authentication, and high impact on confidentiality, integrity, and availability.
+No patches or exploits are currently publicly available, but the risk remains significant due to the critical nature of the TCU in vehicle operation and telemetry.

 Potential Impact